Session Zero & Campaign Information

-This page is intended as an overview of information, expectation, homebrew, etc. for games that I run.
+This page is intended as an overview of information, expectation, homebrew, etc. for sessions that I run.

-Sourcebooks, Races & Sub-Races, Classes & Sub-Classes, Complete Character Change, Optional Class Change, Racial Feats, Hitpoints, Backgrounds, Secrets
+Sourcebooks, Races & Sub-Races, Classes & Sub-Classes, Complete Character Change, Optional Class Change, Ability Scores, Hitpoints, No Secret Characters

-Taking Notes, Inspiration, Passives, Milestone XP, Encumbrance, Death Saves, Taking 20, Skills between Players
+Session and Player Notes, Inspiration Tokens, Passives, Milestone XP, Intelligence Points, Encumbrance, Secret Death Saves, Taking 20 is Out, Skills between Players

 We're all coming together as friends to weave a fun and rich story that's more than you could ever get from a book, TV show, movie, or video game, because when we look back on the adventures that we had together, it's never about what our characters did, it's about what we did.
 So let's make sure we're maximising enjoyment from this hobby of ours.